dotnet/docs-aspire/docs/fundamentals/health-checks.md

 ## .NET Aspire health check endpoints

-.NET Aspire exposes two default health check HTTP endpoints when the `AddServiceDefaults` and `MapDefaultEndpoints` methods are called from the _Program.cs_ file:
+.NET Aspire exposes two default health check HTTP endpoints in **Development** environments when the `AddServiceDefaults` and `MapDefaultEndpoints` methods are called from the _Program.cs_ file:

 - The `/health` endpoint indicates if the app is running normally where it's ready to receive requests.
 All health checks must pass for app to be considered ready to accept traffic after starting.